Oreille/omm_jrsi/README.md

 ### What is this?

-You will find here the data and codes corresponding to our submission to the Journal of the Royal Society Interface.
+In this repository, you will find the data and codes corresponding to our submission to the Journal of the Royal Society Interface.
 The repository is organized as follows:

 * Codes

-  * ./omm:
+  * ./omm: OMM stands for Observable Moment Matching.
+This method estimates the PDF of hidden parameters from the statistical moments of dome observable quantities.
+Try our demo test case and learn more about it by reading ./omm/README.md.
-  * ./time_step_selection:
+  * ./time_step_selection: OMM on its own might become computationally challenging when confronted to high-dimensional observables.
+You will find in this directory a program that selects a subset of the available time steps of your signal to be fed to OMM.
+Read ./time_step_selection/README.md forfurther instructions.

 * Data

-  *./test_case_1:
+  * ./test_case_1: This is a synthetic data set consisting of Action Potential (AP) traces generated with the model by Decker [1].
   * ./test_case_2:
   * ./test_case_3:
   * ./test_case_4: